 Have one-on-one time each day (with a young child), or each week (with an older one).
 Allow the child to decide the activity, and to take the lead in the topics of conversation.
 Your focus is on listening and getting to know your child just a little bit better.
 This creates the connection you need for encouraging him to express his feelings.

 Substitute punishment and consequences with problem solving.
 The unpleasantness of a punishment may work in the short-term, but it is much more effective to teach kids how to own their mistakes and fix them.
 Instead of approaching misbehavior with the thought of, “What can I do to you so that you’ll learn a lesson?” approach it with the perspective of, “How can we solve this problem?”
 This teaches kids that mistakes are fixable and aren’t anything to be feared.

 Tell kids, “It’s OK to cry.”
 Don’t rescue them from their feelings, but acknowledge all feelings as real and acceptable.
 They more they are allowed to feel their feelings when they are young, the more capable they will be of understanding and managing them when they are grown.

 Switch from time-outs to time-ins.
 A time-out is sending a child away to an isolated area to deal with his feelings alone.
 A time-in, or positive time-out, is a connective moment spent with a child to help him calm down and learn how to regulate his emotions.
 This helps a child feel better so he can do better.

 Provide opportunities for autonomy and responsibility.
-Give kids control over as many areas of their lives as possible.
+In order to raise a resilient child, give her control over as many areas of her life as possible.
 From choosing their own clothes to fixing their own food to deciding how to spend their allowance; let them make their own choices—and the mistakes that come with them.
 Recovering from mistakes is where resilience comes from, but kids need to have those opportunities in the first place.